0x4rchangel/Virtual-Lab/README.md

   This page contains GIFs that explain the usage of every button in the simulation.

 - ## Calculation and Simulation
   The actual base conversion simulator.
 Enter the value in the input box and select the base of the value from the drop-down.
-Choose the one of the base to which it can be converted and click one of the buttons:
+Choose from one of the base to which it can be converted and click one of the buttons:
     - Convert
      The steps involved in the conversion are also displayed.
-The app is made to be prone free while feeding input, so error alert may pop up with invalid input.
+The app is made to be error free while feeding input, so error alert may pop up with invalid input.
     - Convert all
         Just displays the value of one base converted to other three base.
     - Clear